mh2888387/peterson-simulation/README.md

 - `script.js`: The state machine executing Peterson's algorithm logic.
 - `cas-script.js`: The state machine executing the 3-process Bounded-Waiting CAS algorithm logic.

-## 💻 How to Run

-Since this is built with vanilla web technologies, there are no dependencies or build steps required.
-1. Open the project folder.
-2. Double-click the `index.html` file to open it in your preferred modern web browser (e.g., Chrome, Edge, Firefox).

 ## 🧠 About the Algorithms

 ### Peterson's Solution (2 Processes)